MauroGaravito/indux/architecture.md

 2. **Role Checks** – `requireRole` middleware ensures only authorised roles hit protected routes.
 3. **File Ownership** – Downloads/streaming map keys to modules or submissions and ensure the user either owns the submission or manages the project.
 4. **Module Access** – `GET /projects/:projectId/modules/induction` returns data only if the caller is admin or assigned manager/worker of that project.
+5. **Per-Worker Module Restrictions** – If a worker assignment stores module IDs, module listings, detail calls, and submission routes are filtered so the worker sees only the assigned inductions; empty lists continue to expose all modules.
-5. **Submission Safety** – Workers can submit only when modules are approved and they have assignments; pending submissions are updated instead of deleted to avoid race conditions.
+6. **Submission Safety** – Workers can submit only when modules are approved and they have assignments; pending submissions are updated instead of deleted to avoid race conditions.
-6. **Auditing** – ModuleReview stores snapshots; submissions capture reviewer IDs and reasons.
+7. **Auditing** – ModuleReview stores snapshots; submissions capture reviewer IDs and reasons.
-7. **Creation/List Guardrails** – Managers must be assigned to a project before hitting `POST /projects/:projectId/modules/induction` or `GET /modules/:moduleId/submissions`.
+8. **Creation/List Guardrails** – Managers must be assigned to a project before hitting `POST /projects/:projectId/modules/induction` or `GET /modules/:moduleId/submissions`.
 Admins bypass this requirement.

 ## Docker & Environment Setup
 1. **Environment Variables** – `.env` defines Mongo URI, MinIO endpoint/access keys, JWT secrets, SMTP, and allowed origins (used by both API and frontend).